 Figure 9.
-Left: Formosat image acquired July 22nd 2009 of the area of interest.
-Right: overlap of a DEM acquired Sept.
-24 2015 of the same region, illustrating the consistency and fine hydrological network visible on the topography.
+(Left) Formosat image acquired on 22 July 2009 of the area of interest.
+(Right) Overlap of a DEM acquired on 24 September 2015 of the same region, illustrating the consistency and fine hydrological network visible on the topography.
 The average tilt on the DEM has not been compensated for: water flows from bottom to top.

 Figure 10.
 Difference of DEM (DoD) for assessing moraine movements due to a significant flood event, with one wall of the canyon collapsing between the two dates.
-The images for generating the DEMs were acquired September 24th 2015 and October 1st 2015.
+The images for generating the DEMs were acquired on 24 September 2015 and 1 October 2015.
 The landslide generated canyon collapse depth is about 3 m.